Intersec/selectic/README.md

 * Options to auto-disable the component when there is no options or only one mandatory option.
 * Handle selection overflow either by displaying a tag "+x more" either by adding several lines and show all selected options.

+## Documentation

+[Read the documentation](./doc/main.md) to know how to configure Selectic and all its possibilities.